|Full Text Guidelines||Summary of Changes||Scientific Publications & Appendices||Pocket Guidelines||Archive||Panel|

 Mobility and hand function

-Bladder diaries provide data on the number of voids, voided volume, pad weight, incontinence and urgency episodes.
-Although a 24-hour bladder diary (recording should be done for three consecutive days) is reliable in women with UI [53,54], no research has been done on bladder diaries in neuro-urological patients.
+Bladder diaries provide data on the number of voids, voided volume, pad weight and incontinence and urgency episodes.
+Although a 24 hour bladder diary (recording should be done for three consecutive days) is reliable in women with UI [55,56], no research has been done on bladder diaries in neuro-urological patients.
 Nevertheless, bladder diaries are considered a valuable diagnostic tool.

 An assessment of the patient’s present and expected future quality of life (QoL) is important to evaluate the effect of any therapy.
-QoL is an essential aspect of the overall management of neuro-urological patients, for example when evaluating treatment related changes on a patient’s QoL .
-The type of bladder management has been shown to affect health-related QoL (HRQoL) in patients with SCI .
+Quality of life is an essential aspect of the overall management of neuro-urological patients, for example when evaluating treatment related changes on a patient’s QoL .
+The type of bladder management has been shown to affect health-related QoL (HRQoL) in patients with SCI and MS .
 Other research has also highlighted the importance of urological treatment and its impact on the urodynamic functionality of the neuro-urological patient in determining patient QoL .